 A great way to leverage this type of investment is to purchase your first home with an FHA loan.
 That way you can get started investing earlier even if your credit isn't great with a low down payment.
 This type of investment does require you to do your homework on tenants as well as the area, to avoid potential legal issues in the future.

 With Airbnb growing in popularity, many have started to look to that for their real estate investments.
 Airbnb allows people to rent out their homes to those looking for vacation rentals or short-term relocation spots.
 The appeal is these homes are homier and cost-efficient than hotels.
 You don't even have to own a property for investing alone, you can use your own house!
 If you do choose to use your own house, however, make sure you can lock all of your personal items away.
 You don't want a renter leaving with your favorite piece of art!

 To succeed in the Airbnb market, you'll need to do your research.
 Pay attention to the legality of owning such an investment in your location, the popularity of such rentals in your area, and what types of spaces are renting out well there.
 Airbnb investments have additional hassles like cleaning fees, managing your listings, cleaning after tenants, furnishing the home, and any legal fees and taxes.

 Those looking into Airbnb investments usually have a piece of property in mind in the perfect location to sublet out.
 They may also go on extended vacations during a particular time of the year and want to make money while they travel.
 While Airbnb investments have the potential to make a lot more money than regular rentals do, they do require more work.

 Whatever your investment goals, doing your research is key to succeeding in real estate.
-Make sure you speak to a local, full service agent who is knowledgeable about investing.
-To find a great one near you check out Clever by calling 1-833-2-CLEVER or complete our online form to get connected a top-rated local agent that will list your home with a discounted commission rate.
+Make sure you speak to a local, full-service agent who is knowledgeable about investing.
+To find a great one near you, check out Clever by calling 1-833-2-CLEVER or by completing our online form.
+Get connected to a top-rated local agent who will list your home with a discounted commission rate.